TA-800/Elementary/README.md

 - Use filters like search or blocks to view specific elements.

 ## Development
 The frontend for Elementary is built with Windows Presentation Foundation (WPF) in the .NET Framework with C# and designed with XAML.
-The API which the backend connects to is hosted on a simple NodeJs server.
+The API which the backend connects to is hosted on a simple Node JS server.
 <p align="center">
   <img src="https://github.com/TA-800/Elementary/assets/31612100/0f9ccad1-5e8a-48d4-b768-c00c5cc574ed" width="75" height"75"/>
   <img src="https://github.com/TA-800/Elementary/assets/31612100/21d8ef08-3df4-46fc-b563-bd213e0f18d7" width="75" height"75"/>